the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-In the following scenario you will place a temporary list in the input field and filter by the search term used in the input field.
+In the following scenario, we place a temporary list in the input field and filter it by the input field's search term.
 To filter the list based on the value of the input field, we store the value of the input field in the local state.
-We use **synthetic events** in React to access the value in the event payload.
+We use **synthetic events** in React to access a value in an event payload.

 Let's define a `onChange` handler for the input field:

-{title="src/App.js",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 class App extends Component {